cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 [^1]: see: the first paragraphs of the [PDGs statistics review](https://pdg.lbl.gov/2022/web/viewer.html?file=../reviews/rpp2022-rev-statistics.pdf) for more information on these two frameworks

 We will write in a mostly frequentist framework, though combine can be used for either frequentist or bayesian analyses.
-In this framework, each constraint term represents the likelihood of some parameter, $\nu$, given some previous observation $y$, often called a "global observable".
+In this framework, each constraint term represents the likelihood of some parameter, $\nu$, given some previous observation $y$, sometimes referred to as a "global observable".

 $$ \mathcal{L}_{\mathrm{constraint}}( \nu ;  y ) = p( y ; \nu ) $$